praveenscience/landing-Pages/praveenscience.md

-Hello everyone, I am Praveen Kumar, originally from Chennai, India, currently living and working in one of the top #2 banks in London, UK.
-I am a Full Stack JavaScript Specialist, specialising on React and Node JS.
+Hello everyone, I am **Praveen Kumar**, originally from Chennai, India, currently living and working in one of the top #2 banks in London, UK.
+I am a **Full Stack JavaScript Specialist**, specialising on React and Node JS.